alexanderdickson/dotfiles/readme.md

 ###Ubuntu Only

 1. Download Terminator
-2. Set Solarized dark theme for it in preferences (it comes with bundled with it, yay!)
+2. Set Solarized dark theme for it in preferences (it comes bundled with it, yay!)
 3. [Map Caps Lock to Esc](http://askubuntu.com/a/446725/84267)

 -----------------------